PhilipNaudus/simple_site-gh-pages/about.md

 ---
 layout: custom
-title: About | Mulanbook: The History and Legend of Hua Mulan
+title: "About | Mulanbook: The History and Legend of Hua Mulan"
 ---

 <!-- /banner_bottom -->